YourNiceCv

 Mistake 8: Overcomplicating the Section Headings

-The ATS relies on standard section headings to understand the structure of your CV.
+The ATS relies on standard section headings to understand the structure of your resume.
 It looks for specific triggers to know where your work history ends and your education begins.

 If you use creative or overly clever headings, the ATS will get confused.